busyDuckman/chosm/docs/code_structure.md

   - Note: there are no "image" resources, everything is a sprite.

 The game server only loads asset metadata, to compose the html that will render a scene.
-It then sends the html to the client which will the retrieve the required resource files from the server to render the scene.
+It then sends the html to the client which will then retrieve the required resource files from the server to render the scene.

 #### Assets have both an ID and a NAME.
-A name must be present and is paired with the type to create a unique "slug" (primary means to identify a asset).
+A name must be present and is paired with the type to create a unique "slug" (primary means to identify an asset).

 ID's (integer) are only optional metadata, They don't need to be unique.
-The ID's help support running legacy games; and enable certain game logic (eg: spite 37, works with sound 37; or the ground texture id's match the tile number in a map.)
+The ID's help support running legacy games; and enable certain game logic (eg: spite 37, works with sound 37; or the ground texture ID's match the tile number in a map.)

 ## files and naming conventions